-My church, as a part of our service, has a time where individuals get up to express their faith.
-These expressions are often either recent faith promoting experiences or simply validation of heart-felt beliefs.
+As a part of our service, my church has a time when individuals get up to express their faith.
+These expressions are often either recent faith-promoting experiences or simply validating heartfelt beliefs.
 In our last meeting, my youngest daughter Lindie (who I call “Giver”) was sitting next to me.
-She leaned over, looking up at me with her beautiful blue eyes (which could melt any fathers heart) and asked that I get up to share my thoughts.
-I knew she wanted to hear from me; she kept insisting politely, Daddy it’s your turn.
-Time ran out and didn’t allow for me to share that day, however, her request has been on my mind ever since.
+She leaned over, looking up at me with her beautiful blue eyes (which could melt any father’s heart), and asked that I get up to share my thoughts.
+I knew she wanted to hear from me; she kept insisting politely, Daddy, it’s your turn.
+Time ran out and didn’t allow me to share that day.
+However, her request has been on my mind ever since.

-I have been thinking of the fathers in the world and how we all have something inside us we want our children to know.
-I understand, that as a group we perhaps are not the best at verbalizing– anything.
-Maybe our hope is that we live a life where our example will suffice; yet realizing internally we need to do more.
-Contemplating these things, I realized too, there are some who may have never shared their feelings to loved ones; leaving them with a great void.
-While I admit, I am not entirely guilty of this; I don’t want this remarkable daughter to ever wonder what is in my heart.
+I have been thinking of the fathers in the world and how we all have something inside us, we want our children to know.
+I understand that, as a group, we perhaps are not the best at verbalizing– anything.
+Maybe our hope is that we live a life where our example will suffice, yet realize internally we need to do more.
+Contemplating these things, I realized that some may have never shared their feelings with loved ones, leaving them with a great void.
+While I admit I am not entirely guilty, I don’t want this remarkable daughter ever to wonder what is in my heart.
 So here are a couple of things, some thoughts running through my mind today.
 These are thoughts I would want her to know about me.

-My favorite color is a rainbow exploding across the sky ensuring promises made; validating something special is waiting at the end of everything beautiful.
+My favorite color is a rainbow exploding across the sky, ensuring promises are made; validating something special is waiting at the end of everything beautiful.

-My favorite place is anywhere I can witness Mother Nature’s glory, while standing, sharing with loved ones.
+My favorite place is anywhere I can witness Mother Nature’s glory while standing and sharing with loved ones.

 The statement, “Two hearts become one…” is a principle I awake every morning grateful for.
 My life is what it is because my wife (your mother) has made me who I am.

 Love only gets sweeter as you get older.
-The more I learn; the more I understand, the greater my compassion.
+The more I learn, the more I understand, and the greater my compassion.

 I have gained knowledge through life of the existence of our creator.
-This deep, inner conviction is both validated and strengthened daily by interaction with nature and my fellow human beings.
+This deep, inner conviction is validated and strengthened daily by interacting with nature and my fellow human beings.

-Our creator wants us to find joy, providing for us an inner compass which guides us; if we but learn to follow.
+Our creator wants us to find joy, providing us an inner compass that guides us; if we but learn to follow.
 The truth we build on confirms there is a plan and that this plan is available to all.

 Dreams are made for us to realize anything is possible.
-Never stop dreaming, never stop believing; know you can accomplish anything you set your mind too.
+Never stop dreaming and believing; know you can accomplish anything you set your mind to.

-Know that any great achievement required risk.
+Know that any great achievement requires risk.
 Be willing to risk, knowing the potential for reward.

 My greatest joy is knowing you are happy; my greatest pride is when you have done your best.
 The fact you picked me as your Dad makes me the luckiest man on the earth.